Lack of two weight classes puts Bulldogs in hole

 Tompkins says injuries have hampered the Bulldogs.
 “We have some kids missing,” he said.
 “Once we get everyone back, the team will be better.”

 Beacon is scheduled to host Somers on Thursday, Jan.
-3, at 4:30 p.m.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+3, at 4:30 p.m.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.